 Detection and correction of inhomogeneities are significantly impacted by the choice reference series (Szentimrey 2010).
-The temperature series in our study were split into two networks.
+Because the number of series to be homogenized is limited to 99 in HOMER, the temperature series in our study were split into two networks.
 The number of series in each network was therefore varied to ensure that they included the best-correlated reference series.
 A check to assess if any of the bordering stations in network 1 should be included in network 2 and vice versa was conducted.
 This optimizes the selection of best reference series for each candidate station and captures any boundary effect.